-National Beverage's shares were split on a 120:100 basis on 31 May 2007.
-So if you had owned 100 shares the day before before the split, the next day you'd have owned 120 shares.
+National Beverage's shares were split on a 2:1 basis on 21 February 2021.
+So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your National Beverage shares – just the quantity.
-However, indirectly, the new 16.7% lower share price could have impacted the market appetite for National Beverage shares which in turn could have impacted National Beverage's share price.
+However, indirectly, the new 50% lower share price could have impacted the market appetite for National Beverage shares which in turn could have impacted National Beverage's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while National Beverage's is 1.3072.
-This would suggest that National Beverage's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while National Beverage's is 1.1009.
+This would suggest that National Beverage's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 National Beverage Corp., through its subsidiaries, develops, produces, markets, and sells a portfolio of sparkling waters, juices, energy drinks, and carbonated soft drinks primarily in the United States and Canada.
 The company offers beverages to the active and health-conscious consumers, including sparkling waters, energy drinks, and juices under the LaCroix, LaCroix Cúrate, LaCroix NiCola, Clear Fruit, Rip It, Everfresh, Everfresh Premier Varietals, and Mr. Pure brands; and carbonated soft drinks under the Shasta and Faygo brands.
 It serves retailers, as well as various smaller up-and-down-the-street accounts through the take-home, convenience, and food-service distribution channels.
 National Beverage Corp. was founded in 1985 and is based in Fort Lauderdale, Florida.
 National Beverage Corp. operates as a subsidiary of IBS Partners, Ltd.